mkhekare/BOTBRAINS_BATTLE_UAV_drone_system/Primary_work/code_breakdown.md

 - ESP8266 Class: Simulates the communication network for the drones.

-connect(drone): Adds a drone to the network. send_message(sender, message): Sends a message to all drones in the network except the sender.
+a connect(drone): Adds a drone to the network. b send_message(sender, message): Sends a message to all drones in the network except the sender.

 - Drone Class: Represents an individual drone.